 Psychological problems, like dementia, confusion, depression and anxiety, are common in older patients and these are an important cause of long hospital stays.
 These problems are often not identified in busy hospital wards where the focus is on patients’ physical illnesses.

-In this study, we will research whether adding a new approach (sometimes called Proactive Liaison Psychiatry or Proactive Psychological Medicine) to the identification and management of psychological problems reduces the time that older people spend in acute general hospital wards.
+In this study, we are researching whether adding a new approach (called Proactive Consultation-Liaison Psychiatry or Proactive Psychological Medicine) to the identification and management of psychological problems reduces the time that older people spend in acute general hospital wards.

 The study is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research programme.